Food for All

 - Fairgrounds Administration Building, West Union in Adams County, the fourth Tuesday of the month

 Volunteers are needed from 9:00am to 1:30 pm at each mobile site.
-If you can help for a few hours or the whole time, call Julie Pfeffer at 513-672-3720 for (Adams, Brown, Clermont, Clinton and Highland counties).
-You can get a group to come assist with distribution or come alone.
+If you can help for a few hours or the whole time, call Maureen Kelly at 513-672-3720.
+You can bring a group or come alone.
 We have volunteers of all ages.

 Five Ways to Fight Hunger